OutSystems/docs-product/src/setup-infra-platform/setup/unattended-install/config-tool-ref.md

 ## Parameters
 `/ApplySettingsFactory`

-:   Applies the current `server.hsconf` settings to the factory.
+:   Restarts OutSystems services in the current server

+    When executed from the server with the Deployment Controller role, also triggers the [Apply Settings to the Factory](../../../deploying-apps/apply-configurations.md) operation to update the configurations of all published modules.

-Note: This command only generates output in case of errors.
-In order to execute properly in integrated authentication scenarios, this command requires passing the integrated authentication password with the `/WithWindowsAuthentication` parameter.
+Note: In order to execute properly in integrated authentication scenarios, this requires passing the integrated authentication password with the `/WithWindowsAuthentication` parameter.
+This only generates output in case of errors and cannot be used with other parameters.

 `/ClearInternalNetwork`

 :   Resets the internal network settings so that internal applications become accessible from any origin.

-Note:  In order to execute properly in integrated authentication scenarios, this command requires passing the integrated authentication password with the `/WithWindowsAuthentication` parameter.
+Note:  In order to execute properly in integrated authentication scenarios, this requires passing the integrated authentication password with the `/WithWindowsAuthentication` parameter.

 `/CreateUpgradeCacheInvalidationService`